Nugasnakarmi/PZCheeseriaWebAPI/README.md

 Using the API
 The API provides the following endpoints:

-GET /api/cheese: Retrieve all cheeses.
+- GET /api/cheese: Retrieve all cheeses.

-GET /api/cheese/{id}: Retrieve a specific cheese by ID.
+- GET /api/cheese/{id}: Retrieve a specific cheese by ID.

-POST /api/cheese: Add a new cheese.
+- POST /api/cheese: Add a new cheese.

-PUT /api/cheese/{id}: Update an existing cheese by ID.
+- PUT /api/cheese/{id}: Update an existing cheese by ID.

-DELETE /api/cheese/{id}: Delete a specific cheese by ID.
+- DELETE /api/cheese/{id}: Delete a specific cheese by ID.

+TO DO : Successfully containerize API( only frontend has been successfully containerized.)